-Alcatraz was the "supermax" federal prison of its day, a far cry from its modern, heavily fortified equivalent in Florence, Colorado with motion detectors and cameras, 1,400 remote-controlled steel doors, pressure pads and twelve-foot-tall razor wire fences.
+Alcatraz was the "supermax" federal prison of its day, a far cry from its modern, heavily fortified equivalent in Florence, Colorado with motion detectors and cameras, 1,400 remote-controlled steel doors, pressure pads, and twelve-foot-tall razor wire fences.

 People have all kinds of ideas about Alcatraz Island and its prison.
 Many of them are wrong.
 These are a few of the most interesting (and true) facts about "The Rock."

+- Alcatraz has great gardens: When Alcatraz was an active prison, its officers and their families planted gardens.
 The hardy plants they chose survived decades of neglect after the prison closed.
-That is until 2003 when Gardens of Alcatraz partnered with the National Park Service to restore and maintain them.
-They offer guided tours of the gardens a few days a week, taking visitors to Officers’ Row and the Rose Terrace, which are off limits to other visitors.
-Get the current schedule.
+That is until 2003, when Gardens of Alcatraz partnered with the National Park Service to restore and maintain them.
+They offer guided tours of the gardens a few days a week, taking visitors to Officers’ Row and the Rose Terrace, which are off-limits to other visitors.

-Families lived on Alcatraz during its prison years: The guards and officers lived on the island with their spouses and children.
+- Families lived on Alcatraz during its prison years: The guards and officers lived on the island with their spouses and children.
 There's even an Alumni Association for folks who grew up there.

-It Was Never Full: The average number of prisoners was 260, but as few as 222 and as many as 320.
+- It was never full: The average number of prisoners was 260, but as few as 222 and as many as 320.